Jaishree2310/GlassyUI-Components/README.md

 -If more than 1 week issue is not resolved then it will be assigned to someone else.

 -Important Rule for Creating component to follow the order of component.

-Basic Usage
+1. Basic Usage
-Props
+2. Props
-Customizable component
+3.Customizable component
-Theme
+4. Theme (of your new component)
-Example
+5. Example
-Copy code
+6. Copy code
-for eg: Button component,Progress Bar components
+-for eg: Button component,Progress Bar components

 ## Our Contributors